microsoftgraph/microsoft-graph-docs-contrib/concepts/choose-online-meeting-api.md

 > [!NOTE]
 > Integration with Outlook calendar assumes an administrator has set up Outlook for online meetings.
 [Verify](/microsoftteams/exchange-teams-interact) the support before using the API.

-Choose the communications API for flexibility and broader programmatic support:
+Choose the cloud communications API for flexibility and broader programmatic support:
 - Apps have more flexibility to further integrate the API results with line of business and other apps.
 The API is decoupled with any specific calendar, and does not create an event in any calendar.
 - Apps can provide the following capabilities for attendees:
   - Locale-based join information.